Rutgers Giving Days 2025 Banner

 Center for Social Justice and LGBT Communities Excellence Fund

-The Center for Social Justice Education and LGBT Communities (SJE) promotes a supportive environment for students of all backgrounds, with a focus on gender and sexuality.
+The Center for Social Justice Education and LGBT Communities (SJE) promotes a supportive environment for students of all backgrounds.

-We have an incredible responsibility to educate the entire campus community through workshops and trainings, including our peer-to-peer Diversity Peer Education Program which trains students to educate their peers on topics of diversity, inclusion, and social justice.
-We continuously support student development through on- and off-campus student leadership retreats, programs and events, and resources that assist in student success.
+We are responsible for educating the campus community through workshops and campaigns, including our peer-to-peer Diversity Peer Education Program, which trains students to educate their peers on topics of inclusion and belonging.
+We continuously support student development through student leadership retreats, programs and events, and resources assisting student success.

-Gifts made during Rutgers Giving Days will fund student wages and stipends throughout the academic year.
-Your support allows us to continue to be the campus-wide resource around gender, sexuality, and social justice issues and promote a supportive environment for students of all backgrounds, identities, and experiences, with a focus on the LGBTQIA+ community.
+Gifts made during Rutgers Giving Days will support student leadership development and student wages throughout the academic year.
+Your support allows us to continue to provide resources related to inclusion education and gender/sexuality to promote a supportive environment for students of all backgrounds, identities, and experiences, including the LGBTQIA+ community.

 SJE